 Caster and Camber Angles

-Camber is the angle or tilt of the tire viewed from the front or rear of the vehicle.
+The camber angle, viewed from the front of the vehicle, is the angle or tilt of the tire toward or away from the vehicle's center.
 A vehicle's camber affects tire wear and stability.
 The camber angle is measured and displayed in degrees.
 A zero-camber setting is best for going in a straight line.
 A negative camber angle will result in tire wear on the inside of the tire.
 Positive camber results in tire wear on the outside tread of the tire.
 A vehicle will pull to the side with the most positive camber while driving forward.

 Caster is viewed from the side of the vehicle.
 It's the forward or rearward tilt of the steering axis.
 Positive caster provides steering wheel returnability and greater stability.
 Negative caster is rare and typically used on heavy-duty applications.